Laser Engraving Foam Branding

 In simple terms, the process involves a laser as a high energy source of radiation, irradiating the material / foam in a controlled manner.
 The energy from the laser is then absorbed by the foam and converted into thermal energy (heat) causing a reaction within the material.

-However, there are three methods by which this technology works on foams such as Plastazote.
+However, there are three methods by which this technology works on materials such as Plastazote® polyethylene foam.

 The first method is commonly known as etching or engraving, a process in which the surface of the foam is heated to such a temperature that it chars the foam, creating a darker colour.